 Given the different heating options likely to be available to people, it’s essential that everyone has access to suitable information and advice to help them choose the system that’s right for them.
 While the Home Energy Scotland service provides tailored advice and support for Scottish householders, and there are advice lines in Northern Ireland and Wales, there’s currently no advice service available in England, since the UK Government cut funding for it in 2018.

-“Good advice is the bedrock of any good transition.
+He commented: “Good advice is the bedrock of any good transition.
 Householders will be faced with many new low carbon heating options in the coming years and may sometimes be confronted with complicated choices.
 Ensuring these households have access to impartial trusted energy advice will become increasingly important as low carbon heat is rolled out.”

 With a general election on the way, we can only hope that the next government will take action on the upcoming heat transition and the provision of suitable advice as a matter of urgency.